Career options for Health and Psychology researchers

 - Institute of Clinical Research

 - Management Consultancies Association.
 Organisation representing consultancy industry.
 Includes careers resources and vacancy listings.
-See also this information on healthcare consultancy from the LSE.

 Jobs as practising Psychologists